kefir-/M2-config/README.md

 =========

 Configuration settings for the software I use with my MakerGear M2 printer.
-Should contain some generic start.gcode instructions, end.gcode instructions, and configuration profiles for the programs I use.
+Contains some generic start.gcode instructions, end.gcode instructions, and configuration profiles for the programs I use.
 They are:

 * slic3r - converts stl files to printer specific gcode